Loading...

 See if this helps you find or confirm your observations.

-As Alex observed, if the area of the largest square is less than the sum of the two smaller areas, meaning the largest square isn't significantly bigger than the other two squares, then the largest angle in that triangle is always acute.
+As Alex observed, if the area of the largest square is less than the sum of the two smaller areas, meaning, the largest square isn't significantly bigger than the other two squares, then the largest angle in that triangle is always acute.

-For example, 7 plus 4 is 11 and 8 is less than 11.
+For example, seven plus four is 11, and eight is less than 11.

 However, the opposite is also true.

-So, we've seen that the largest angle in a triangle can be either acute or obtuse, but can it be right angled?
-It can if the sum of the two smaller areas is exactly equal to the largest area, the largest angle in that triangle is always right angled.
+If the sum of the two smaller areas is exactly equal to the largest area, the largest angle in that triangle is always right-angled.

-For B, 10 plus 6 is 16.
+For B, 10 plus six is 16.

 The largest square is larger than the combined area of the two smallest squares.